 There’s a girl.
 We meet through work and whilst she’s pretty, there’s no attraction.
 You can find someone attractive without doing anything about it, right?
 Both of us, as well as others, have to interact over the next number of months on various different projects.
 Sometimes we all grab coffee or lunch together, and you realise the more time that you spend with someone, you enjoy their company more and more.
 Our work ends, but the relationship develops over time when we bump into each other randomly.
 One night in a bar, I’m out with my friends, she’s out with her friends, a lot of which are mutual, and we come across each other again.
 We hug, we chat, we catch up, and at the end of the night, a bunch of us head back to her flat to keep the night going.

 It’s a late one and we’re all a little bit worse for wear.
 A lot of people crash out and I’m invited to stay too, and to sleep in her bed.
-It’s purely platonic, and I’m happy to accept, and not to have to fork out a fortune on a taxi.
+It’s purely platonic, I’m happy to accept and not to have to fork out a fortune on a taxi.
 Two people in a king size bed, both hugging the opposite edges, we couldn’t have slept further apart.
 There’s a cuteness to it that makes me smile though, and I sleep.

 As is the case after a heavy one, you wake in the middle of the night dehydrated.
 I get up, knowing that there are bottles of water in the fridge.
 As I reach the hallway, the front door opens and I smell the perfume before I see the girl.
 Fuck though, I’m just wearing Calvins.
 She closes the door and turns around.
 Hands down, she is the most aesthetically perfect girl that I’ve ever seen in my life.
-Think Kristen Bell multiplied by a thousand.
+Think Margot Robbie multiplied by a thousand.
 She’s beautiful, mesmerising and dressed to draw eyes in her direction.
 She’s grinning at me, which is fair given my outfit, and I can’t concentrate.
 She introduces herself as the flatmate, let’s call her F, and she bravely leans in for a hug.
 Given my attire, I end up giving the shittest hug in history.
 It looks like I’ve shot myself in the foot within ten seconds of meeting her.
 A smile from her and an embarrassed grin from me follows, and goodnights are exchanged.

 Sleep is difficult, there are butterflies.
 The morning comes, I get dressed, make coffee for my friend, say my thanks, we hug, and I leave.
 It turns out that I’ll only see her once more because she has to relocate for work, but she’s not who I’m thinking about.
 I don’t see the flatmate in the morning but I think about her more than I should.
 She has eyes that make me shy and has the gentlest whisper of a voice.
 I resign myself to the fact that I’ll probably never see her again.